mattgemmell/footnotes-popover/README.md

 1. Copy the `footnotes.js` file to `source/javascripts/`
 2. Add the aforementioned line of code to `source/_includes/custom/head.html`
+3. (Add the CSS wherever you prefer, if you want it.)
-3. Regenerate and deploy your site.
+4. Regenerate and deploy your site.

 ## Making footnotes